tarwn/lessthandot-hugo/blogs/content/posts/2008-09-23-sql-server-2008-cumulative-update-1-is-a.md

 The CompleteFailoverCluster action does not detect the correct SKU that is prepared by using the PrepareFailoverCluster action in SQL Server 2008

-Error message when you try to add a second node to a SQL Server 2008 failover cluster: &#8220;The current SKU is invalid&#8221;
+Error message when you try to add a second node to a SQL Server 2008 failover cluster: “The current SKU is invalid”

 You receive an error message that the file is being used by another process when you try to rename or move an output file from a job in SQL Server Agent in SQL Server 2008